-Technical and Career Education Center (TCE), and Advanced Technology Center (ATC) held their annual recruiting trip to Ocean Lakes on Nov.
+The Technical and Career Education Center (TCE) and Advanced Technology Center (ATC) held their annual recruiting trip to Ocean Lakes on Nov.
 21, 2024.

 Both programs meet for five days a week and take up half a day, either in the morning or afternoon.
-They both provide industry certifications and use hands-on learning, according to Marlin Jr. and Hereema.
+Both provide industry certifications and emphasize hands-on learning, according to Marlin Jr. and Hereema.

 At TCE and ATC, each of the 35 courses grants three high school credits.
-TCE offers a collection of 23 courses while ATC offers three strands of study that associate with information technology, marketing and manufacturing.
+TCE offers a collection of 23 courses while ATC offers three strands of study associated with information technology, marketing and manufacturing.

-Currently, 136 students, combined, attend the ATC and TCE centers, according to school counselor Joanna Buonviri.
-However, both programs consist of various students from high schools across Virginia Beach City Public Schools (VBCPS).
+Currently, 136 students combined attend the ATC and TCE centers, according to school counselor Joanna Buonviri.
+Specifically, both programs consist of various students from high schools across Virginia Beach City Public Schools (VBCPS).
 Marlin Jr. and Heerema hoped to recruit more students from Ocean Lakes with this visit.

 Sophomore Naysa Doan showed interest in the program.
 Naysa wants to expand upon an eighth-grade project about renewable energy and light pollution that she found lacked coverage.